 The Wizarding World of Harry Potter

-Dedicated to the books about the young wizard, this theme park is a must for Harry Potter fans.
-Exhilarating rides, a recreation of Diagon Alley and much more feature.
+This theme park is a must for Harry Potter fans.
+It features exhilarating rides, a recreation of Diagon Alley, and much more.